julelang/manual/src/std/io.md

 ```
 Implements the basic Close method\.

 The behavior of the Close method is not standardized\.
 Specific implementations should document their own behavior\.
-After first call the Close method behavior may be undefined, but exceptional throw recommended if any error should be occur\.
+After first call the Close method behavior may be undefined, but error throw recommended if any error should be occur\.

 The Close method mutable because of same reasons of the \`Reader\` trait\.

-Exceptionals are not standardized\.
+Errors are not standardized\.
 Should be documented by implementations\.

 ## ReaderAt
 ```jule